Cbyrne290/MindBalance/README.md

 The design is built on a modern, natural, and calming color scheme, utilizing custom fonts to distinguish the brand.

 ### Colour Scheme
+The colour scheme was picked with the help of the website Coolors,The palette reflects wellness through calming colours. **Muted Olive** symbolizes harmony and growth.
+The **Porcelain** background provides a clean, soft canvas that isnt to overwhelming on the users eyes. **Graphite** ensures strong readability for all text elements, while a subtle **Light Bronze** is used sparingly to draw attention to key interactive features.

 The site uses a **Muted Olive, Porcelain, Graphite and Light Bronze** palette to evoke a sense of calm, nature, and professionalism.